benbalter/benbalter.github.com/_posts/2021-09-01-how-i-re-over-engineered-my-home-network.md

 </details>

-Finally, in my Ansible config, I have a number of security tasks that I included and recommend you follow:
+Finally, in my Ansible config, I have a number of security tasks that I added and recommend you include in your playbook:

 <details markdown=1 class="mb-3">
 <summary><strong>Security best practices I included in my Ansible <code>playbook.yml</code> file</strong></summary>